Washington County, Arkansas: Taxation

 Property tax is assessed by the Washington County Assessor annually based upon the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
 The rate depends upon the property's location with respect to city limits, school district, and special tax increment financing (TIF) districts.
-This tax is collected by the Washington County Collector between the first business day of March of each year through October 15th without penalty.
+This tax is collected by the Washington County Collector between the first business day of March of each year through October 15 without penalty.
 The Washington County Treasurer disburses tax revenues to various government agencies, such as cities, county road departments, fire departments, libraries, and police departments in accordance with the budget set by the quorum court.

 Sales and use taxes in Arkansas are voter approved and collected by the Arkansas Department of Finance and Administration.

 Arkansas's statewide sales and use tax has been 6.5% since July 1, 2013.
 Washington County has an additional sales and use tax of 1.25% since December 1, 2004.
 Within Washington County, Greenland and West Fork have 3.0% additional sales and use tax, Elkins, Prairie Grove, Tontitown have a rate of 2.75%, Farmington, Fayetteville, Johnson, Lincoln, and Springdale are at 2%, and Elm Springs and Goshen have tax rates of 1%.
 The Arkansas State Treasurer disburses tax revenue to counties/cities in accordance with tax rules.

 Politics

-In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
-In the House of Representatives, Washington County is within the Arkansas 3rd district, an oddly shaped district that includes Northwest Arkansas and extends east to Russellville.
-The Arkansas 3rd has been represented by Republican Steve Womack since 2010.

-In the Arkansas Senate, Washington County contains one Senate district, and parts of four others.
-The historically Democratic 4th District contains Fayetteville, and has been represented by Greg Leding (D) since 2019.
-The 2nd District, which includes western Benton and Washington counties, has been represented by Jim Hendren (I) since 2013.
-The 5th District, stretching from Missouri to Oklahoma, contains much of southern Washington County and has been represented by Bob Ballinger (R) since 2011.
-The 7th District, represented by Colby Fulfer (R) since winning a special election in February 2022, contains much of Springdale and eastern Washington County.
-A very small portion of Washington County has been represented by Bart Hester (R) of the 1st District, which includes most of Bentonville and surrounding communities.

-Arkansas House Of Representatives

-Washington County is divided between 10 state house districts.